PolitoInc/Yara-Scanner/README.md

 4. Select your downloaded jython-standalone-2.7.0.jar file and click Open

 ### Prerequisite: Yara
-1. Download the latest Windows version of the standalone Yara binary (3.4) from: https://github.com/plusvic/yara/releases/tag/v3.4.0.
-Direct download link: https://b161268c3bf5a87bc67309e7c870820f5f39f672.googledrive.com/host/0BznOMqZ9f3VUek8yN3VvSGdhRFU/yara-3.4.0-win32.zip
+1. Download the latest version of the standalone Yara binary (3.4) for your OS from: https://github.com/plusvic/yara/releases/tag/v3.4.0.
+Either the 32-bit or 64-bit version of the Yara binary should work fine.
 2. Unzip the contents of yara-3.4.0-win32.zip in a directory you will remember

 ### How to Install